 Step 0: Is ARR right for your paper?

-Some caveats: - System demonstrations should NOT be submitted to ARR.
+- System demonstrations should NOT be submitted to ARR.
 Conferences typically have a separate review process for them with different policies (e.g., different paper lengths and single-blind submissions).
-If you do submit a paper to ARR that describes a system, it will be reviewed as a normal main conference paper and your reviews will only be eligible for commitment to venues listed on our venues page (which does not include system demonstration tracks at conferences). - If you intend to send your paper to a workshop or to a more specialized conference like CoNLL, *SEM, INLG, etc., check whether it is listed on the venues page.
-If not, there may be venue-specific review processes. - Some venues are hybrid, meaning they will consider ARR-reviewed papers as well as direct submissions.
+If you do submit a paper to ARR that describes a system, it will be reviewed as a normal main conference paper and your reviews will only be eligible for commitment to venues listed on our venues page (which does not include system demonstration tracks at conferences).

 Step 1: Submit your paper for ARR review

-Submissions are made in OpenReview: submission points for 2023.
+Submissions are made in OpenReview.
+Here is the list of submission points for 2024.
 In case of system instability it is recommended to submit at least one hour before the deadline.
 All authors will receive a confirmation email upon submission.
+You may edit all aspects of your submission up until the deadline.

 At the time of submission you may opt to have ARR publish your paper as an anonymous preprint.
 These will remain anonymous during and after the review process.
 If you wish to remove an anonymous preprint, please contact the ARR editors (see People).